Texas · 2026

 How much does a roof replacement cost in Texas?+

 In Texas, the typical single-family roof replacement costs $10,500–$22,000, with most homeowners paying around $16,250 for a 2,000–2,500 sq ft architectural-shingle roof.
-Steeper roofs, premium materials, and storm-damage repairs push costs higher.
+Larger DFW, Houston, and Austin metros cluster on the higher end due to labor demand and impact-resistant shingle preference after recent hail seasons.

 What's the cheapest roof material in Texas?+

 Three-tab asphalt shingles remain the cheapest at roughly $3.50–$5.50 per square foot installed.
 Texas homeowners increasingly upgrade to architectural shingles ($5.00–$8.00/sqft) for the longer lifespan and curb appeal — at modest extra cost.
+Most popular materials locally: Class-4 impact-resistant shingles, metal standing-seam, tile (clay/concrete).

 Does Texas require a roofing license?+